contaware/shell-docs-notes/README.md

 This document is a reference guide for POSIX Shell programming.
 It is a bit more than a simple cheat sheet, but it is not a learning book, you need to have some knowledge and experience about Shell programming to understand these notes.

+The documents are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), while the files in the `examples` directory are licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Table of contents <!-- omit from toc -->

 - [Basics](#basics)